Creating a Private Subnet

 5. In the navigation pane, click Route Tables, then Create Route Table to open the dialog box:

-Name tag: Enter PrivateRouteTable (This will be the name of your subnet.
-A tag is created with a key of Name and PrivateRouteTable for the Value.)
+Name tag: Enter PrivateRouteTable (This will be the name of your subnet.)

 VPC: Select cloudacademy-labs from the VPC list.

 Next you will change the default route table for the private subnet with the new route table you just created.
 Continue performing the instructions below to change a subnet route table association.